kyma-project/cloud-manager/docs/user/tutorials/01-70-gcp-nfs-volume-backup.md

 ## Preparation <!-- {docsify-ignore} -->

-Create a GcpNfsVolume by referring to [Use RWX Volumes in GCP](./01-20-gcp-nfs-volume.md).
+You have created a GcpNfsVolume.
+Follow [Use RWX Volumes in GCP](./01-20-gcp-nfs-volume.md) to learn more.

+[!NOTE]
 All the examples below assume that the GcpNfsVolume is named `my-vol` and is in the same namespace as the GcpNfsVolumeBackup resource.

 ## Steps <!-- {docsify-ignore} -->